Niittomies/CDDA-finnish-weapons/README.md

 # CDDA-finnish-weapons
-Mod that adds some finnish weapons to CDDA.
+Mod that adds some finnish weapons to CDDA 0.E-2.